psf/request-for/2019-Q1-PyPI/RFI.md

 ## Scope

-This Request for Information is seeking Backend Developers to implement, test, verify, and deploy the following features to the codebase that powers [PyPI](https://pypi.org/).
+This Request for Information is seeking Backend Developers to implement, test, verify, and assist in the rollout of the following features to the codebase that powers [PyPI](https://pypi.org/).

 ### Milestone 1 - Security development